Varicose veins do not cause weight gain.

 Why Can Weight Gain Lead to Varicose Veins?

-Varicose veins can occur in different parts of your body, but they typically develop in the lower legs.
 Valves inside the veins in this area of your body already work hard at overcoming gravity to push blood through.
-Weight gain can make it even harder for these valves to keep blood flowing through your veins, increasing your risk of having varicose veins.
+Weight gain can make it even harder for these valves to keep blood flowing through your veins, increasing your risk of varicose veins.

 Varicose veins might not cause discomfort at first.
 However, they can end up causing itching, burning, aches, and other problems if they get worse.
 If you already have this vein problem, you can take certain steps to stop it from getting worse.
 These steps include the following:

-- Diet right: Eating a healthy diet, especially one that is low in salt and high in fiber, can help reduce your risk of having varicose veins become worse.
+Eating a healthy diet, especially one that is low in salt and high in fiber, can help reduce your risk of worsening varicose veins.
 A nutritious diet can also help you maintain a healthier weight and keep you from gaining more pounds.

 Blood tends to pool more when you sit or stand for long periods of time.
 Moving around often helps keep blood flowing through your veins, which can stop varicose veins from causing noticeable symptoms.
 Plan on getting up and moving around often throughout the day.